MathieuTurcotte/node-backoff/README.md

 ### Event: 'reset'

-Emitted when a backoff instance is reset.
+Emitted when a backoff instance is reseted.

 ## License